 There are no map amendments at this time.
 Please check back regularly.

-- March 26, 2018 Planning Board Hearing + Recommendation (Tentative): The Planning Board will review the proposed changes, receive comments, and make a recommendation on the proposed changes.
+- July 29, 2018 Planning Board Hearing + Recommendation (Tentative): The Planning Board will review the proposed changes, receive public comment, and offer a recommendation concerning the proposed changes.

-- March 13, 2018 Board of Commissioners Public Hearing (Tentative): The Board of Commissioners will hold a public hearing on the proposed amendments, which will be presented and followed by public comment.
+- July 23, 2018 Board of Commissioners Hearing (Tentative): The Board of Commissioners will review the proposed changes and receive public comment.

 - Winter/Spring/Summers 2019: Staff and the PBOC consistently presented updates at board work sessions and sought input from the Board of Commissioners on various topics related to the amendments.